yi-huang-1/torchrdit/wiki/Shapes.md

 - `center` _Tuple[float, float], optional_ - Center coordinates (x, y) of the rectangle.
   Defaults to (0.0, 0.0).
-- `width` _float, optional_ - Width of the rectangle.
+- `x_size` _float, optional_ - Size of the rectangle along the X-axis.
 Defaults to 0.2.
-- `height` _float, optional_ - Height of the rectangle.
+- `y_size` _float, optional_ - Size of the rectangle along the Y-axis.
 Defaults to 0.2.
 - `angle` _float, optional_ - Rotation angle in degrees.
 Defaults to 0.0.
 - `soft_edge` _float, optional_ - Width of the soft transition at the edge.
   Use 0 for a binary hard edge.
 Defaults to 0.001.